 Attackers don’t just use one specific way to breach the systems that they target; instead, they continuously innovate to find new ways to carry out their objectives.

-While it’s possible for an IT admin to predict if a particular system has low risk, the chances of detecting the malicious activity across all devices on your network are slim-to-none because there may be thousands or even millions of them!
+While it’s possible for an IT admin to predict if a particular system has low risk, the chances of detecting malicious activity across all devices on your network are slim-to-none because there may be thousands or even millions of them!

 Therefore, detecting potential cyber threats becomes extremely important when considering how much effort is needed for protecting each asset.